A "Crash Course" in the Federal Housing Administration and its Financial Programs

 First, let's answer the most common questions about FHA mortgage loans:

 - What credit score do I need to apply?
 Although each state is a little different, a good rule of thumb is that most institutions will be looking for a credit score of 620 or better.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 - What is the maximum amount I can apply for?
 Right now, until you present your mortgage broker with the necessary documents to analyze your situation, the answer is: "It depends."
 Only after an analysis of your current financial status can a maximum amount be determined.